Pop-up “APMHelper will damage your computer” on Mac

-APMHelper is the name of an invasive malware that infiltrates Mac systems to perform various malicious activities.
-Once running on the system, the threat may create a new user profile in order to drop its malicious files and start them without asking you for permission.
-Then the program may become able to obtain different information from the affected machine and serve it to its owners.
-Typically, Macs affected by APMHelper start showing annoying pop-ups that state – APMHelper will damage your computer.
-You should move it to the Trash.
+The infection may create a new user profile in order to drop additional unwanted or harmful files.
+Then it can run them without asking you for permission.
+As a result, the unwanted program may become able to obtain different information from the affected machine and serve it to its owners.

 |Short Description||May enter your Mac and begin to display an error message, claiming that the file APMHelper is harmful.
 May wreak havoc and harvest sensitive details.|